-Most of us have leftover household cleaners, half-filled paint tins, old motor oils, lightbulbs and batteries taking up space at home.
+Lots of us have leftover household cleaners, half-filled paint tins, old motor oils, nail polish bottles, lightbulbs and batteries taking up space at home.
 They sit under the kitchen sink, in cupboards and on dusty garage shelves

 We know these can’t go in the yellow lid bin for recycling, and we’d never pour them down the drain.

 They can cause problems in the red lid bin too.
 Incorrectly discarded chemicals can spontaneously combust or leak into soil, pollute groundwater and threaten our wildlife.

 Here’s what you need to know about disposing of those household nasties the right way.

 Drop off your unwanted chemicals at a Chemical CleanOut event

 Together with local councils, NSW Environment Protection Authority runs regular Household Chemical CleanOut events to help you dispose of your household chemicals safely.